 Ray won the Associated Press award “Individual Achievement for Overall Excellence”, another one for “Best General Assignment Story” and was inducted in his college radio station’s “Hall of Fame” as well as his high school’s Fine Arts “Wall of Honor.”
+Play Sarasota Magazine listed him as one of the “Most Influential People in Sarasota Area Tennis.”

 Before that, he was Main Anchor of the evening news at WTVR-TV in Richmond, Virginia.
 He interviewed then-Governor Bush, covered a Presidential debate in North Carolina, and provided live updates from the 2000 Inauguration on Capitol Hill.
 He also appeared nationwide on C*SPAN as a panelist for Gubernatorial and U.S. Senate debates.
 Ray went to New York to cover Ground Zero, to Northern Virginia to cover the Sniper Shooting Spree and to New Orleans to cover the Virginia Tech Hokies in the Sugar Bowl.
 He also attended a Richmond-based case in the U.S. Supreme Court.
 Ray was a frequent guest host on WMAL-AM in Washington, DC and WRVA-AM in Richmond.